Governor Spotswood completed the Governor's Palace in Williamsburg, and all governors or their deputies lived there until Lord Dunmore fled in 1775

 After the Federal army captured Richmond in 1865, Governor Pierpont moved to his third state capital.
 He served as Provisional Governor of Virginia during the first years of Reconstruction, even after Virginia lost its status as a state and became Military District One.
 In 1868, General John Schofield forced Pierpont out of office and appointed Henry H. Wells as governor.
 Governor Wells served until Virginia voters were allowed to elect a new governor in 1869.

 Wells won the Republican Party nomination for governor.
-Howeve, the Republican convention also nominated an African-American physician, Joseph D. Harris, for lieutenant governor.
-Opponents of Wells who lacked the ability to block his nmination may have used that ticket to get him defeated.
+However, the Republican convention also nominated an African-American physician, Joseph D. Harris, for lieutenant governor.
+Opponents of Wells who lacked the ability to block his nomination may have created that ticket to get him defeated.
 In the July 6, 1869 election, held on the same day that Virginia ratified a new state constitution that met the requirements for the state to be readmitted into the Union, Gilbert C. Walker defeated Wells by a 119,535-101,204 vote.

 A gubernatorial election had been planned for 1868, not 1869.
 Resistance to provisions in the constitution drafted in 1868 delayed the election.
 As a result of that delay, Virginia still elects its Governor, Lieutenant Governor, and Attorney General one year after the presidential election.12